TYPE DESIGN INFORMATION PAGE last updated on Sun Dec 8 16:39:10 EST 2013

 Is this link to the same Thomas Maier?
 Austrian graphic and type designer, b.
 Graz, 1973.
 He studied Experimental Visual Design at the University of Art and Industrial Design, 1994-2003, Since 2003, he is working on a thesis on the development of typeface technologies.
 Speaker at ATypI 2006 in Lisbon and at ATypI 2007 in Brighton, where his talk is Stencils and lettering guides.
 [Google] [More] ⦿

 Titus Nemeth runs TNTypography in Paris, and specializes in Arabic typeface design, typography and custom type.
 A 2006 graduate in the Master of Arts Typeface Design programme at the Department of Typography and Visual Communication, University of Reading, he also studied Arabic script at the École Supérier d'Art et de Design d'Amiens, France.
 Originally from Vienna, he specialises in multi-script typeface design with an emphasis on the Arabic script.
 He lives in Paris.
 His Masters thesis researched the current state of Arabic newspaper type and typography and found acclaim by experts in the field (The current state of Arabic newspaper type and typography (2006, Reading: University of Reading)).
+Currently, he teaches type design at ESAD Amiens, France, and is a guest lecturer in the MATD program at the University of Reading.

 The typeface Nassim (Latin/Arabic, his project at the University of Reading in 2006) was awarded the 'Certificate of Excellence in Type Design' at the TDC 2007, won the first prize in the original typeface design category of the European Design Awards 07 and was shortlisted by the Design Museum London for the exhibition "Designs of the Year 2007" in the category typography.
 It will be published by Rosetta Type in 2011.
 Titus Nemeth's research covers technological, linguistic and interdisciplinary aspects of multi-script typography and typeface design.